Amphibious warfare: Gallipoli

-The first use took place after they had been towed to the Aegean and performed successfully in the 6 August landing at Suvla Bay of IX Corps, commanded by Commander Edward Unwin.
+The first use took place after they had been towed to the Aegean and performed successfully in the 6 August 1915 landing at Suvla Bay of IX Corps, commanded by Commander Edward Unwin.

-'X' Lighters, known to the soldiers as 'Beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges being 105.5 ft long, 21 ft wide, and 7.5 ft deep.
+'X' Lighters, known to the soldiers as 'Beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges, being 105.5 ft long, 21 ft wide, and 7.5 ft deep.
 The engines mainly ran on heavy oil and ran at a maximal speed of approximately 8 kn.
-The sides of the ships were bullet proof, and was designed with a ramp on the bow for disembarkation.
+The sides of the ships were bullet-proof, and the design incorporated a ramp on the bow for disembarkation.

-The lessons of the Gallipoli campaign had a significant impact upon the development of amphibious operational planning, and have since been studied by military planners prior to operations such as the Normandy Landings in 1944 and during the Falklands War in 1982.
+The lessons of the Gallipoli campaign had a significant impact upon the development of amphibious operational planning, and were subsequently studied by military planners prior to operations such as the Normandy Landings in 1944 and assaults during the Falklands War in 1982.
 The campaign also influenced US Marine Corps amphibious operations during the Pacific War, and continues to influence US amphibious doctrine.